SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 We remove the temporary management from `manageArgumentsTemps:of:` and rename it.
 ```
 CInterpreter >>manageArguments: aCollection of: anAST
 	anAST arguments
 		with: aCollection
 		do: [ :arg :value | self tempAt: arg name put: value ].
 ```

-The resulting code is nicer and simpler.
+All the tests should pass and the resulting code is nicer and simpler.
 This is a clear indication that the refactoring was a good move.

 ### Capturing the Defining Context